bThink-BGU/BPjs/README.md

 ## Change log for the BPjs library.

+## 2018-01-12
+* :bug: :sparkles: Refactored analysis code, removing the invalid (easy to understand, but invalid) `PathRequirement` based analysis, and using only b-thread now.
+                   This design is much cleaner, as it uses less concepts.
+Also moves us towards "everything is a b-thread" world.
+* :sparkles: Added tests to demonstrate the various states a verification can end in.

 ## 2018-01-11
 * :sparkles: During forward execution, b-threads can halt execution using `bp.ASSERT(boolean, text)`.
 * :arrow_up: Refactored the engine tasks to support raising assertions.
 Reduced some code duplication in the way.